-For experienced climbers it is not a technical ascent, the main hurdle being proper acclimatization to the high altitude.
-Now a day’s Mera Peak is a very popular destination.
+For experienced climbers, it is not a technical ascent, the main hurdle being proper acclimatization to the high altitude.
+Nowadays, Mera Peak climb is a very popular destination for beginners.
 The standard route from the north involves high altitude glacier walking.
 The ease of reaching this elevation may be its biggest danger, but good weather and snow conditions are, of course, necessary for safety and success.
-The west and south faces of the peak offer more difficult technical routes.
+The west and south faces of the peak offer more difficult, technical routes.

-The view from the Mera summit is one of the finest in the Himalaya with five 8,000m peaks visible; Mount Everest, Lhotse, Cho Oyu, Makalu, and Kangchenjunga, as well as other Himalayan peaks linked below.
+The view from the Mera summit is one of the finest in the Himalaya with five 8,000 m peaks visible; Mount Everest, Lhotse, Cho Oyu, Makalu, and Kangchenjunga, as well as other Khumbu Himalayan peaks linked below.

 Asian Hiking Team organizes Mera peak from Khare to Khara 3 days / 2 nights.
-We are trying to offer a reasonable package for those climber/s who are looking Mera Peak climbing only.
-Our Climbing guide and staffs are staying in Khare in seasonable time with well equipped.
-We collect all the permits and necessary documents than meet our staff in Khare than climb Mera Peak.
-So that Asian Hiking Team will be able to cut down their cost to bring all the equipments, foods and staffs from Kathmandu.
-Clients do not need to bring personal climbing equipment from Kathmandu because you can hire in our store.
-We provide, all necessary equipment, tented camping, camping meals with hot drinks, climbing guide, necessary kitchen staffs and equipment from Khare.
+We are trying to offer a reasonable package for those climbers/s who are looking for Mera Peak climbing only.
+Asian Hiking team climbing guide and staff are staying in Khare with well-equipped.
+We collect all the permits and necessary documents in Kathmandu office, then meet our staff in Khare after that climb Mera Peak.
+So that Asian Hiking Team will be able to cut down their cost to bring all the equipment, foods and staff from Kathmandu.
+Clients do not need to bring personal climbing equipment from Kathmandu because you can hire in our store in Khare.
+We provide all necessary equipment, tented camping, camping meals with hot drinks, climbing guide, necessary kitchen staff and equipment from Khare.